 14. Run the header for a few minutes and observe the point between the left and right knife heads.
-When using the low profile cutting system, ensure the two knives do not contact each other during operation.
+Ensure the two knives do not contact each other during operation.
 If necessary, repeat steps 1 through 13.

-Fig. 176 - Check clearance (low profile cutting system shown)
+Fig. 181 - Check clearance (low profile cutting system shown)